dacostapiece/callhome/README.md

 ```bash
 sudo nano /etc/ssh/sshd_config
 ```
-#sudo if root is required on your SSH Server Linux Distro - Kali Linux does require
+#sudo if root is required on your SSH Server Linux Distro - Kali Linux does require<br>
-b) Find line PubAuthenticationKey, uncomment if necessary (remove #) and set it to yes
+b) Find line PubAuthenticationKey, uncomment if necessary (remove #) and set it to yes<br>
-c) Find line PasswordAuthentication, uncomment if necessary (remove #) and set it to no - DO IT if password ssh access should be disabled or ignore this step
+c) Find line PasswordAuthentication, uncomment if necessary (remove #) and set it to no<br>
+<b>DO IT</b> if password ssh access should be disabled or ignore this step

 <h2>Raspberry/Local Linux Device</h2>

-12) Setup SSH Keys for SSH Reverse Tunnel between Raspberry and External SSH Server Commands are shown below
+12) Setup SSH Keys for SSH Reverse Tunnel between Raspberry and External SSH Server<br>
+Commands are shown below<br>
-a) Call ssh key generator
+a) Call ssh key generator<br>
-If you type a desired name for ssh key pair, but you don't specify full path directory, key pair will be saved on the current directory your user is at
+If you type a desired name for ssh key pair, but you don't specify full path directory, <br>
+key pair will be saved on the current directory your user is at<br>
-You can type "pwd" to check current full path directory
+You can type "pwd" to check current full path directory<br>

-b) Enter file name with full path or hit enter to maintain default
+b) Enter file name with full path or hit enter to maintain default<br>
-c) Enter SSH key password, if you hit enter with blank password, no password will be set, for sake of current project, please set a password and take note
+c) Enter SSH key password, if you hit enter with blank password, no password will be set, <br>
+for sake of current project, please set a password and take note<br>
-d) Repeat password if it was entered before
+d) Repeat password if it was entered before<br>
-<b>Notes</b>
+<b>Notes</b><br>
-Key with .pub - public key
+Key with .pub - public key<br>
-Key without extension - private key
+Key without extension - private key<br>

-<b>Commands</b>
+<b>Commands</b><br>
 ed25519 or preferable encryption algorihtm for SSH Key
 ```bash
 ssh-keygen -t ed25519
 ```

-13) Share SSH public key to External SSH Server
+13) Share SSH public key to External SSH Server<br>
-Do it once you already have setup and SSH creds for External SSH Server (steps 10 and 11 from here)
+Do it once you already have setup and SSH creds for External SSH Server (steps 10 and 11 from here)<br>
 ```bash
 ssh-copy-id -i /path/to/custom_key.pub username@remote_server
 ```
 If ssh-copy-id is unavailable, cat your file.pub (SSH Key public key) content and save it at on External SSH Server<br>
-/home/user/.ssh/authorized_keys
+/home/user/.ssh/authorized_keys<br>
-If this file doesn't exist, create it on External SSH Server You can test this authentication
+If this file doesn't exist, create it on External SSH Server<br>
+You can test this authentication<br>
-Most simple and manual SSH Key test
+Most simple and manual SSH Key test<br>
-a) Flag -i indicate private key location followed by username and reachable External SSH Server address
+a) Flag -i indicate private key location followed by username and reachable External SSH Server address<br>
 ```bash
 ssh -i /home/user/.ssh/keyfile user@server.example.com
 //enter your SSH key password, if password key was set before
 ```
-SSH Key test with SSH Agent
+SSH Key test with SSH Agent<br>
-b) Enable SSH Agent with Environment Variable
+b) Enable SSH Agent with Environment Variable<br>
-c) Add desired PRIVATE KEY file here exampled by "keyfile"
+c) Add desired PRIVATE KEY file here exampled by "keyfile"<br>
-d) Enter password if the SSH Key was password encrypted
+d) Enter password if the SSH Key was password encrypted<br>
-e) Try SSH into External SSH Server passing the private key already (From SSH-Agent)
+e) Try SSH into External SSH Server passing the private key already (From SSH-Agent)<br>
 ```bash
 eval "$(ssh-agent -s)"
 ssh-add /home/user/.ssh/keyfile
 ssh user@server.example.com
 ```

-14) Create an .env file using template below inside your download repository folder (Raspberry/Linux local side)
+14) Create an .env file using template below inside your download repository folder (Raspberry/Linux local side)<br>

 <b>.ENV file template</b><br>
 ```bash